aeroimperial-optimization/QUINOPT/docs/02_download/index.rst

 .. warning::

-	The developer version is not well tested, and might contain serious bugs.
-	Use at your own risk!
+	The developer version is not normally well tested, and might contain serious bugs, incomplete documentation, etc. Use it at your own risk!

 ------------------------